-All three of these studies emphasize factors that contributes to African American students’ academic success and sense of belonging at PWIs however, they differ in their focus and emphasis.
-Amrai (2011) and Portr-Liddell (2023) research prioritize the curriculum’s role in shaping students’ perceptions and academic engagement as well as show the integration of culturally relevant content.
-Jerome (2022) study highlights the interpersonal dynamics between students and faculty and show the importance of supportive relationships in facilitating academic achievement and enhancing campus integration.
+All three of these studies emphasize factors that contributes to African American students’ academic success and sense of belonging at PWIs; however, they differ in their focus and emphasis.
+Amrai (2011) and Portr-Liddell’s (2023) research prioritized the curriculum’s role in shaping students’ perceptions and academic engagement as well as show the integration of culturally relevant content.
+Jerome’s (2022) study highlighted the interpersonal dynamics between students and faculty and showed the importance of supportive relationships in facilitating academic achievement and enhancing campus integration.

-Amrai (2011), Jerome (2022), and Porter-Liddell (2023) contribute insights to understanding the experiences of African American students at PWIs.
-Amrai et al. (2011) and Jerome (2022) study emphasis on curriculum relevance and structural changes within educational institutions.
-Jerome’s (2022) emphasis how the interpersonal dynamics are important for fostering supportive academic environments.
-The findings of this study shows the importance of interpersonal dynamics in fostering supportive academic environments, aligning with the experiences of the participants.
-Faculty members played a crucial role in providing mentorship and information about scholarships, as evidenced by one participant stating, "Faculty members provided mentorship and information for scholarships" (P7).
+Amrai (2011), Jerome (2022), and Porter-Liddell (2023) contributed insights to understanding the experiences of African American students at PWIs.
+Amrai et al’s.
+(2011) and Jerome’s (2022) studies emphasized curriculum relevance and structural changes within educational institutions.
+Jerome (2022) emphasis are on how the interpersonal dynamics are important for fostering supportive academic environments.
+The findings of this study show the importance of interpersonal dynamics in fostering supportive academic environments and aligning with the experiences of the participants.
+Faculty members played a crucial role in providing mentorship and information about scholarships, as evidenced by one participant stating, "Faculty members provided mentorship and information for scholarships" (Participant 7).
 Another participant highlighted the profound impact of faculty on their academic journey, noting, "The reason why I became a sociology major was because of him, and it eventually led me to pursue more degrees" (P3).
-These insights suggest that the results of this study could prompt college and university administrators at predominantly white institutions (PWIs) to engage in dialogues with African American faculty and peers on strategies to enhance cultural diversity and supportive academic environments within their institutions.
+These insights suggest that the results of this study could prompt college and university administrators at PWIs to engage in dialogues with African American faculty and peers on strategies to enhance cultural diversity and supportive academic environments within their institutions.
 Furthermore, the study can guide administrators on implementing cultural organizations on campus to foster a sense of belonging among students.

 Future research should consider the potential outcomes if researchers from different racial or ethnic backgrounds, including White individuals or those of other nationalities, conduct similar studies.
 It should also ensure a balanced representation of male and female participants in research on African American experiences at PWIs.
 The current research and its findings contribute significantly to the existing literature and provide a foundation for future studies on the college experiences of African American students at PWIs.

-Amrai et al. (2011) and Jerome (2022) emphasize the importance of curriculum relevance and structural changes within educational institutions.
-Amrai et al. (2011) argue that the curriculum must reflect the diverse experiences and histories of African American students to make their education more relevant and engaging.
-This aligns with Jerome (2022), who advocates for structural changes in educational institutions to create a more inclusive environment.
+Amrai et al. (2011) and Jerome (2022) emphasized the importance of curriculum relevance and structural changes within educational institutions.
+Amrai et al. (2011) argued that the curriculum must reflect the diverse experiences and histories of African American students to make their education more relevant and engaging.
+This aligns with Jerome (2022), who advocated for structural changes in educational institutions to create a more inclusive environment.
 These insights underscore the need for educational frameworks that are not only inclusive but also reflective of the students' cultural backgrounds.